William Berry (naval architect)

 Sir William John Berry, KCB (1865 – 5 April 1937) was a British naval architect.
-A member of the Royal Corps of Naval Constructors, he was Director of Naval Construction from 1924 to 1930.
+A member of the Royal Corps of Naval Constructors, he was Director of Naval Construction (DNC) from 1924 to 1930.
+His reputation was made as Assistant Director in charge of cruiser design during the First World War.
+He followed this up by taking charge of warship production between the wars and then as DNC responsible for developing the post-war fleet.